 MAIS ABSOLUMENT!

-THE OUTSKIRTS,
+THE OUTSKIRTS:

-WHERE TODAY'S CREATIVITY BLOOMS
+PLACES WHERE CREATIVITY BLOOMS

 Seen on rue Doudeauville, "Main Street"